 "Oui, Papa.
 I…I think I had a strange dream last night but I am having trouble remembering it."

-"Well perhaps you shouldn't dwell on it, I'm sure it's not worth missing breakfast over," he said dismissively.
+"Well perhaps you shouldn't dwell on it, I'm sure it's not worth missing breakfast over," he said with indifference.

 As I finished eating my thoughts returned to Isolde.
 I wondered where she was and whether she was alright.
 I asked to be excused and my father nodded his approval after reminding me of our company.
-He suspected that it would be lunchtime or later before they would be rested enough from their travels and made sure that I knew I was expected to be on hand should they wish to meet me.
-Afterwards I went to the kitchen to ask Cook if he had seen Isolde and if she had eaten.
+He suspected that it would be lunchtime or later before they would be rested enough from their travels and made sure that I knew I was expected to be on hand in case they wanted to meet me.
+After acknowledging that I understood I went to the kitchen to ask Cook if he had seen Isolde and if she had eaten.
 He apologized and said that he had not noticed her that morning but he was distracted by the arrival of my father's guests and hadn't looked either.

 I went outside and called for her while circling the house.
 When I had made a complete loop I sat down on the front steps exasperated.
 I wanted to run down to Gabriel's to ask if he had seen her but had promised my father I would stay home to meet his company as soon as they were ready.
-I looked longingly down the path and sighed.
-Gathering my skirts I turned to head back inside.
+I looked longingly down the path and sighed then gathering my skirts I turned to head back inside.